Twitch alternatives: The 4 best streaming platforms to use instead

 Cons

-• Browsing live streams is more difficult on YouTube than Twitch
+- Browsing live content is harder on YouTube than on Twitch

 Get started with streaming on YouTube with our guide to YouTube Live.

-Unlike Twitch and the other streaming platforms on this list, Facebook Gaming is hosted on the largest social networking site in the world.
-It has 2.9 billion monthly active users — meaning that approximately 37% of people on Earth use Facebook.
-If you already have a decent following on your Facebook page or in a Facebook group, you can promote your live streams to that audience.
+Unlike other streaming platforms on this list, Facebook Gaming is hosted on the largest social networking site in the world.
+It has 2.9 billion monthly active users — meaning that around 37% of people on Earth use Facebook.
+If you already have a following on your Facebook page, you can promote your live streams to that audience.

 Pros